CatherineTrevor/gothenburg-netball/README.md

 While the club is real, the names of the other committee members are fictional and have been taken from the book Bridget Jones' Diary by Helen Fielding.

-Thanks also to my mentor Aaron Sinnott, the chair of Netball Sweden for her time and feedback, Brendan, another member of slack for his time and feedback.
+Thanks also to my mentor at Code Institute Aaron Sinnott, the chair of Netball Sweden for her time and feedback, as well as Brendan, another member of slack for his time and feedback.